Snowpark Container Services: Additional considerations for services

 For example, upon receiving a request, your service might send HTML, JavaScript, CSS, and other content for a web page to the client browser in the response.
 The web page in the browser is part of your service, acting as the user interface.
 For security reasons, if your service has restrictions (such as a restriction on making network connections to other sites), you might also want the web page for your service to have the same restrictions.

-By default, services don’t have permission to access the internet.
-The browser should also restrict the client app from accessing the internet and potentially sharing data.
+By default, services have limited permissions to access the internet.
+The browser should also restrict the client app from accessing the internet and potentially sharing data in most cases.
 If you set up an External Access Integration (EAI) to allow your service to access example.com (see Network egress), the web page for your service should also be able to access example.com through your browser.

 The Snowflake proxy applies the same network restrictions on the service and the web page by adding a Content-Security-Policy (CSP) header in the response.
 By default, the proxy adds a baseline CSP in the response to protect against common security threats.
+Browser security is a best effort to balance functionality with security, it is a shared responsibility to ensure this baseline is appropriate for your use case.
 In addition, if your service is configured to use an EAI, the proxy applies the same network rules from the EAI to the CSP for the web page.
 This CSP enables the web page in the browser to access the same sites that the service can access.

 The following sections explain how the Snowflake proxy handles incoming requests for your service and modifies the outgoing responses from your service to the clients.